Virginia Hall: Postwar and death

 After the war, Hall visited Lyon to learn the fate of the people who had worked for her there.
 Her closest associates, brothel-owner Germaine Guérin and gynecologist Jean Rousset, had both been captured by the Germans and sent to concentration camps, but they survived.
 She arranged 80,000 francs (400 British pounds) compensation from the United Kingdom for Guérin, but most of her other helpers received nothing.
-Many of the people she knew had not survived – including the three men she called "nephews" who had been executed at Buchenwald concentration camp.
-The German agent and priest, Robert Alesch, who had betrayed her network in Lyon was captured after the war and executed in Paris.
+Many of the people she knew had not survived, including the three men she had called "nephews," who had been executed at Buchenwald.
+Alesch, the German agent and priest who had betrayed her network in Lyon, was captured after the war and executed in Paris.

 Hall joined the Central Intelligence Agency in 1947, one of the first women hired by the new agency.
-As a woman she was discriminated against, as the CIA later acknowledged.
-She was passed over for promotions, honors and work for which she was qualified despite the support and efforts from her superiors who knew her work directly.
-She was given a desk-bound job as an intelligence analyst to gather information about Soviet penetration of European countries.
-She resigned in 1948 and then was rehired in 1950 for another desk job.
+As a woman, she was discriminated against, as the CIA later acknowledged.
+She was passed over for promotions, honors, and work for which she was qualified, despite the support and efforts from her superiors who knew her work directly.
+She was given a desk-bound job as an intelligence analyst, to gather information about Soviet penetration of European countries.
+She resigned in 1948, and then was rehired in 1950 for another desk job.

-In the 1950s, she again headed ultra secret paramilitary operations in France as a model for setting up resistance groups in several European countries in case of a Soviet attack.
-She became a "sacred" presence and first woman operations officer in the entire covert action arm of the CIA and a valued member of the Special Activities Division supporting undercover activities to prevent the spread of communism in Europe.
+In the 1950s, she again headed ultra-secret paramilitary operations in France as a model for setting up resistance groups in several European countries in case of a Soviet attack.
+She became a "sacred" presence and the first woman operations officer in the covert action arm of the CIA, and a valued member of the Special Activities Division supporting undercover activities to prevent the spread of communism in Europe.
+Still, she received a poor performance report from a superior who had never overseen her work.

-She received a poor performance reports from a superior who had never overseen her work.
-In 1966, she retired, at the mandatory retirement age of 60.
+In 1966, Hall retired, at the mandatory retirement age of 60.

-In the secret CIA report of her career, the CIA admitted that her fellow officers "felt she had been sidelined-shunted into backwater accounts because she had so much experience that she overshadowed her male colleagues, who felt threatened by her" and that "her experience and abilities were never properly utilized".
+In the secret CIA report of her career, the CIA admitted that her fellow officers "felt she had been sidelined – shunted into backwater accounts because she had so much experience that she overshadowed her male colleagues, who felt threatened by her," and that "her experience and abilities were never properly utilized."

-While in Haute-Loire, Hall had met and fallen in love with an OSS lieutenant, Paul Goillot, who worked with her.
+While in Haute-Loire, Hall fell in love with Goillot, her fellow agent.
 In 1957, the couple married after living together off-and-on for years.
-They retired to a farm in Barnesville, Maryland, where she lived until her death on July 8, 1982.
+They retired to a farm in Barnesville, Maryland, where she lived until her death.
+She died on July 8, 1982, at Adventist Hospital in Rockville, Maryland.
 Her husband survived her by five years.
-She is buried in the Druid Ridge Cemetery, Pikesville, Maryland.
+She is buried in the Druid Ridge Cemetery in Pikesville, Maryland.